Medical expert of the article

 - liver diseases, including cirrhosis (with the accumulation of toxic substances in the blood);

-- disorders of the secretion of the parathyroid glands (hypoparathyroidism);
+- disorders of parathyroid gland secretion (hypoparathyroidism);

 - adrenal insufficiency (Addison's disease).